 Pocono Raceway (2.5 miles, Intermediate / Super Speedway, Unique) in Long Pond, Pennsylvania

 The track characteristics of Pocono Raceway, which owes its name to the surrounding hills, not really speak for the known stock stiff race.
-At 2.5 miles the trail is actually a Super Speedway, but can rather be classified as Indianapolis: Long, but has an insufficient banking in order to achieve higher cornering speeds.
+At 2.5 miles the trail is actually a Super Speedway, but can rather be classified as Indianapolis: Long, but has too little banking in order to achieve higher cornering speeds.
 The tri-oval has three completely different turns, each reminiscent of other circuits: Turn 1 is similar with 14 ° banking the defunct Trenton Speedway, during Turn 2 is the Indianapolis Motor Speedway for loan.
 This curve with 8 ° rise is also "Tunnel Turn" because there is the entrance to the infield under her.
 The Tunnel Turn, which is considered difficult to drive than is regularly the scene of spectacular cross-stayer and wall contacts.
 Turn 3 is similar to the Milwaukee Mile with 6 °.

 Of course, this characteristic represents a compromise tuning of cars, one can not in any of the three different curves perfectly lying in the street and that's probably also turn 2 so difficult to control.
 Due to the low Banking you must also be a compromise between speed and output place.
 Both the curves should be able to drive through fast, as will also find a competitive top speed on the very long straights.
 Actually, the Speedway is therefore rather a challenge for the engineers and not as exciting for the fans.
 After all, you finally went now a to the demands of most of the parties and travels since 2012 only 400 miles in Pocono.